Experienced Providence Criminal Defense Attorney Protecting the Constitutional Rights of those Accused of Crimes

 For example, these mistakes are often made in drug cases.
 In reality, the best defense to a drug crime usually involves a close examination of the manner in which law enforcement obtained evidence of the crime.
 Since drugs are almost always obtained via search and seizures, we must review the facts to determine if law enforcement was deficient in any way.
 Even if one aspect of the search and/or seizure falls short of constitutional, the resulting charges may be reduced or dismissed altogether.

-Hiring a Providence criminal defense lawyer who is well-versed in constitutional and criminal law is crucial to your case.
+Hiring a Providence criminal defense attorney who is well-versed in constitutional and criminal law is crucial to your case.

 Effective, Experienced, Reputable Providence Criminal Defense Attorney